localhost

 GET

-Elysia's goal is to help you write less TypeScript and focus more on Business logic.
-Let the complex types be handled by the framework.
+Elysia's goal is to help you write less TypeScript and focus more on business logic.
+Let the framework handle the complex types.

-TypeScript is not needed to use Elysia, but it's recommended to use Elysia with TypeScript.
+TypeScript is not required to use Elysia, but it's recommended.

-To take a step further, Elysia provide Elysia.t, a schema builder to validate type and value in both runtime and compile-time to create a single source of truth for your data-type.
+To take it a step further, Elysia provides Elysia.t, a schema builder to validate types and values at both runtime and compile time, creating a single source of truth for your data types.

-Let's modify the previous code to accept only a numeric value instead of a string.
+Let's modify the previous code to accept only a number value instead of a string.

 import { Elysia, t } from 'elysia'